 Each campus administrator (campus behavior coordinator) will apply discipline management techniques and administer consequences for certain student misconduct, as well as provide a point of contact for student misconduct.
-The contact information for each campus behavior coordinator is available on the campus website.
-Any junior high school administrator can be reached by calling the main campus number.
+The contact information for each campus behavior coordinator is available on the DCC campus website.
+Any DCC administrator can be reached by calling the main number at 281-229-6350.